Learning Informative Attention Weights for Person Re-Identification: Related Works

 \subsection{Neural Architecture Search}

 Existing Neural Architecture Search (NAS) methods can be grouped into two categories by optimization scheme, namely Differentiable NAS (DNAS) and Non-differentiable NAS. \hyphenation{Non-differentiable} NAS methods heavily rely on controllers based reinforcement learning \cite{zoph2016neural} or evolution algorithms \cite{real2019regularized} to discover better architecture.
-The search phase of such methods usually costs thousands of GPU hours.
-Recently, DNAS has shown promising results with improved efficiency.
-DNAS frameworks are able to save a huge amount of GPU hours in the search phase.
 The DNAS methods, such as \cite{liu2018darts, shin2018differentiable}, search for optimal options for architecture in a handcrafted and finite option set.
 They transform the discrete network architecture space into a continuous space over which differentiable optimization is feasible and use gradient descent techniques to search the continuous space.
-For example, DARTS \cite{liu2018darts} relaxes the originally discrete optimization problem of NAS to a continuous problem in terms of the option interpolation coefficients, enabling efficient optimization by Stochastic Gradient Descent (SGD).
-In a similar manner, other DNAS methods \cite{wan2020fbnetv2, wu2019fbnet} also adapt Softmax or Gumbel-Softmax to search among a set of candidate operations.
-For example, to search for the best filter numbers at different convolution layers, FBNet2 \cite{wu2019fbnet, wan2020fbnetv2} models each option as a term with a Gumbel-Softmax mask.
-In our work, we also adopt a Gumbel-Softmax-based method for searching informative channels in input features to compute attention weights.
+For example, to search for the optimal filter numbers at different convolution layers, FBNetV2 \cite{wu2019fbnet, wan2020fbnetv2} models each option as a term with a Gumbel-Softmax mask.
+In our work, we also adopt a Gumbel-Softmax-based method to search for informative channels.